 - Supports HDR, GIFs, actions

 - MacOS and Windows

-One of the top-rated desktop image editors in the Mac App Store, Pixelmator Pro is a MacOS-only editor that’s billed as a set of “professional image editing tools that anyone can use.”
+One of the top-rated desktop image editors in the Mac App Store, Pixelmator Pro is a MacOS-only editor that is billed as a set of “professional image editing tools that anyone can use.”
 The streamlined program doesn’t quite have all the power of Photoshop, but easily rises above other beginner-friendly editing apps.
-Because it’s designed from the ground up for the Mac, Mac users will instantly feel at home inside the simple user interface while also enjoying features like seamless integration with iCloud.
+Because it is designed from the ground up for the Mac, Mac users will instantly feel at home inside the simple user interface while also enjoying features like seamless integration with iCloud.
 And unlike Photoshop, Pixelmator Pro costs just $40 as a one-time download.

-Like with many other competing models, Pixelmator Pro is also missing a Lightroom alternative, giving another perk to Photoshop.
-Unlike the original Pixelmator, Pixelmator Pro does support working with RAW files, however, which is why the Pro version is worth $10 more and is a better Photoshop alternative.
+Like we’ve seen with many of the other competing models, Pixelmator Pro is also missing a Lightroom alternative, giving another perk to Photoshop.
+Unlike the original Pixelmator, Pixelmator Pro does support working with RAW files.
+The option to work with RAW files probably makes the Pro version worth the extra $10 for most people and makes it a better Photoshop alternative.

 Just because Photoshop’s the biggest name in the field doesn’t mean it’s the only option you have for editing and refining images.
 Photoshop’s advanced features make it popular among photo editors at every level and help the software maintain its title as an industry standard.
 If you absolutely must have the most photo-editing tools with graphic design options mixed in, Photoshop is an excellent choice.
 The subscription is a turn-off for many photographers with a limited budget, but Photoshop comes bundled with Lightroom for just $10 a month, which is a fair price for the value.